The McGraw Internships

 Chakrapani interned at Crain’s New York Business, where she wrote news stories about financial deals, acquisitions and startups in the New York City tech industry.
 A native of Chennai, India and a graduate of the University of Madras, she worked as an entertainment reporter for a Bollywood magazine in Dubai before coming to the Newmark J-School.
 She is passionate about technology and healthcare and hopes to break the biggest business news stories from these industries.

 The McGraw Interns – Class of 2015

 Santana spent the summer as an intern at Crain’s New York Business, where he worked on the web desk and wrote stories as a general assignment reporter.
 A Bronx native who graduated from CUNY’s York College in 2013 with a degree in Journalism and a minor in Communications Technology.
 Santana covered York’s athletics department for the school newspaper.
-He hopes to combine his love of sports with the training he received at CUNY to cover sports business.
+He hopes to combine his love of sports with the training he received at the Newmark J-School to cover sports business.

 Following graduation, he was hired as an associate editor at Insurance Networking News.

 Chakravary interned during the summer at Source Media, a digital site for financial advisors and other Wall Street professionals.
 She covered news and events, writing stories for its two publications, Financial Planning and On Wall Street.
 A native of Kolkata, India, she wrote for local travel and tourism web sites after receiving her masters degree in English from Burdwan University in West Bengal in 2005.
 She freelanced for numerous publications after moving to the United States with her husband in 2008.
 Her goal is to do business journalism that makes a difference; to write about economic and business stories in a compelling way that helps average people better understand this complex subject.

 Following graduation, she is continuing to freelance for publications both in the U.S. and abroad.